Gabrielre14/DraftBot/CONTRIBUTING.md

 :thumbsup::tada: First off, thanks for taking the time to contribute! :tada::thumbsup:

-The following is a set of guidelines for contributing to Crownicles, and its other repositories, which are hosted in the [DraftBot-A-Discord-Adventure Organization](https://github.com/DraftBot-A-Discord-Adventure) on GitHub.
+The following is a set of guidelines for contributing to Crownicles, and its other repositories, which are hosted in the [Crownicles Organization](https://github.com/Crownicles) on GitHub.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

 ## Table Of Contents